-The geographic center of the continental United States
+The geographic center of the contiguous United States

 Location: Near Lebanon, Kansas

 Time needed to enjoy: 5 minutes

 If you took a cardboard cutout of the lower 48 states and balanced it on top of a narrow object, where would the exact geographic center be?
 Turns out it’s near Route 281 and the town of Lebanon, Kansas.

 I found this historical marker near Route 281 not far from the Nebraska-Kansas border.
 As noted, this spot marking the exact center has been officially established by the U.S. Geological Survey.

 Visiting the geographic center of the contiguous United States